LukaJCB/rxscala-js/README.md

 ## Samples

  - [Spaceship Reactive](https://lukajcb.github.io/RxScalaJsSamples/) - A port of Spaceship Reactive found in Sergi Mansillas awesome book [Reactive Programming with RxJS](https://pragprog.com/book/smreactjs/reactive-programming-with-rxjs).
 Code can be found [here](https://github.com/LukaJCB/RxScalaJsSamples).
+ - [More Samples](https://github.com/LukaJCB/RxScalaJsSamples/blob/master/src/main/scala/samples/main/Samples.scala) - How to use some of the most important operations in RxScala.js

 ## Bugs and Feedback